ToshioCP/Gtk4-tutorial/src/sec13.src.md

 The parameter `win` is the top-level window.
 It will be a transient parent window of GtkFileChooserDialog when the dialog is created.

-This allows window managers to keep the dialog on top of the parent window, or center the dialog over the parent window.
-It is possible to give no parent window to the dialog.
-However, it is encouraged to give a parent window to dialog.
-This function might be called just after `tv` has been created.
+This function may be called just after `tv` has been created.
 In that case, `tv` has not been incorporated into the widget hierarchy.
 Therefore it is impossible to get the top-level window from `tv`.
 That's why the function needs `win` parameter.